jacubero/aws-architect-associate/docs/security.rst

 * **Roles**: Temporary identities used by EC2 instances, Lambdas, and external users.

-* **Federation**: Users with Active Directoty identities or other corporate credentials have role assigned in IAM.
+* **Federation**: Users with Active Directory identities or other corporate credentials have role assigned in IAM.

 * **Web Identity Federation**: Users with web identities from Amazon.com or other Open ID provier have role assigned using Security Token System (STS).

 `Secure Access to AWS Services Using AWS Identity and Access Management (IAM) Roles <https://www.youtube.com/watch?v=wY7FOFaPNuE&feature=emb_logo>`_